Douglas Mews (composer): Career

 Commissioned by the New Zealand Accordion Association Mews composed the solo accordion piece Suite Aotea as a test piece for the 1980 Coupe Mondiale World Championships which were held in New Zealand.
 The Accordion Teachers Guild USA then commissioned him to write a piece for the 1981 Coupe Mondiale; he composed Table Talk for accordion ensemble and choir.
 Other solo pieces were Neat Fingers, Putorino Dance, Harbour Lights and Pupuke-Moana.
 In 1974 he became an examiner and board member of the Accordion Examination Board of New Zealand (AEBNZ).
 He received the AEBNZ Certificate of Merit in 1992 for developing a formal syllabus and examination standards for accordion.

+Academic mentorship

+During his tenure at the University of Auckland from 1969 to 1983, Mews mentored a generation of New Zealand composers, performers, and musicologists: